 I started listening to this podcast while I was in the middle of re-reading the Harry Potter series, listening to the audiobook chapter and then the corresponding podcast episode of The Real Weird Sisters.
 The hosts Alice and Martha — two truly massive fans with a lot of Potter knowledge — discuss the chapter in detail, often going off on tangents, and sometimes including hilarious impressions.
 I love the running jokes that keep coming back, so definitely start listening from book 1!

-After finishing the book, they do “moviecasts”, and every once in a while they do “special topic” episodes, like the Sorting Hat (where they sort characters from pop culture), reactions to other Wizarding World things like A Very Potter Musical and Fantastic Beasts, and even role play a season of The Hunger Games featuring Harry Potter characters as contestants.
+After finishing the book, they do “moviecasts”, and every once in a while they do “special topic” episodes, like the Sorting Hat (where they sort characters from pop culture), reactions to other Wizarding World things like A Very Potter Musical and Fantastic Beasts, and even role play The Hunger Games featuring Harry Potter characters as contestants.

 The Minimalists ⭐️⭐️⭐️⭐️